tarsisexistence/monoreact/.github/ISSUE_TEMPLATE/---question.md

 ---
 name: '❔ Question'
-about: Ask about everything related to _monoreact_
+about: Ask a question about monoreact
 title: ''
 labels: question
 assignees: ''